 Last year I posted this resource list for those that are looking for appropriate songs, and liturgies.
 Katie Kennington Steer later wrote this beautiful poem/post as part of her personal grieving.
 This year I thought I would focus on creative activities that might enhance the experience and enable you and your congregation to process their own grief.
 They could be used to create prayer stations for the service or alone as a single focus.

 The Empty Chair

 An empty chair is a powerful symbol of loss and can really facilitate our grieving.
 Creating a prayer station composed only of empty chairs or having empty chairs at the front of the sanctuary are both simple but powerful worship tools.
 If you have a small group of participants you might like to suggest each person grabs one of the empty chairs and sits it next to them at one point in the service.
 The image above is from a memorial service Peter Majendie constructed following the Christchurch earthquake of 2011 – heart rending and effective.
-You can find more information here

 Use Lots of Candles

 Four candles are often lit in Blue Christmas ceremonies: 1) One candle is lit for those who have passed, giving thanks to the memory that connects them to us this season; 2) One candle is lit to redeem the pain of the loss; 3) One candle is lit to honor ourselves; and, 4) One candle is lit for the gift of faith and hope symbolized in the Christmas story.
 However the lighting of candles by each of the congregation and the creating of a prayer table for all those we have lost can provide an even more compelling statement.

 Ask people attending the service to bring photos of those people or situations for which they are grieving.
 At one of the tables have a large sheet of cardboard on which people can paste their photos to create a collage.